-Luckily, with a few shifts in where you target your efforts, you should be able to book at least 5 new clients in the next 30 days.
+Luckily, with a few shifts in where you target your efforts, you should be able to book at least five new clients in the next 30 days.
 No fluff or shortcuts to the top.
 Each of these tactics will take some planning and work on your behalf.
 But as with anything in life, you will get out what you put in.

 So are you ready for the challenge?

 Here are our favourite proven strategies for generating actual bookings:

 Make a list of established businesses in your area that have a health-focused customer base.
 Here are some great businesses to look for: